An International Workshop on Competitions, Usability, Benchmarks, Evaluation, and Standardisation for Runtime Verification Tools

 - What can be borrowed form other communities?

 A selection of position papers will be used to structure a discussion panel to be held at RV 2017.
 Again, there is no upper page limit however the number of pages used should reflect the level of detail given.
+There will be an opportunity to update the paper based on discussions before inclusion in post-proceedings (see below).

 - Submission Deadline 1 July 2017